A Kernel Two-sample Test for Dynamical Systems: Technical Preliminaries

 \subsection{Hilbert-Schmidt Independence Criterion}

 The Hilbert-Schmidt independence criterion (HSIC) \citep{gretton2008kernel} quantifies dependence between random variables.
 Generally, two random variables $X$ and $Y$ are independent if their joint distribution factorize, \ie $\mathbb{P}_{X,Y} = \mathbb{P}_X \otimes \mathbb{P}_Y$, where $\otimes$ denotes the tensor product.
 Estimating the involved objects from data is usually intractable.
-Thus, we consider the HSIC based on \begin{defi}[HSIC, {\citet[Def.~11]{sejdinovic2013equivalence}}] Let $X\sim P_X$ and $Y\sim P_Y$ be random variables with joint distribution $P_{X,Y}$.
+Instead, the difference in MMD can elegantly be expressed through the HSIC. \begin{defi}[HSIC, {\citet[Def.~11]{sejdinovic2013equivalence}}] Let $X\sim P_X$ and $Y\sim P_Y$ be random variables with joint distribution $P_{X,Y}$.
 The HSIC is defined as

-\end{defi} Similar as for the kernel two-sample test, it is possible to express~\eqref{eq:HSIC} in terms of kernel evaluations.
-Further, it is also possible to provide high confidence bounds and thus, obtain an efficient statistical test for i.i.d.\ data.
+\end{defi} Similar to the kernel two-sample test, it is possible to express~\eqref{eq:HSIC} in terms of kernel evaluations.
+Further, it is also possible to provide high confidence bounds and thus, obtain an efficient statistical test.

+As the name suggests, the HSIC is closely related to Hilbert-Schmidt operators.
+These well-behaved operators are well investigated in functional analysis and in general, are bounded operators between Hilbert spaces.
+Further, the space of Hilbert-Schmidt operators between two reproducing kernel Hilbert spaces $\mathcal{H}$ and $\mathcal{G}$ forms itself a Hilbert space, which is isomorphic to the product space $\mathcal{H}\otimes\mathcal{G}$ given by the product kernel \cite[Page 35]{muandet2017kernel}.

+Here, we want to emphasize the connection between the HSIC and the covariance operator $\mathcal{C}_{XY}$ in terms of the Hilbert-Schmidt norm \cite[Eq.
+3.37]{muandet2017kernel}